 Why?
 Because we have to admit that calling the 1974 Gone in 60 Seconds a movie in the first place is being a bit kind.
 Every – single – thing about what was done back then is…not great.
 The vague resemblance of a plot is a mere formality which kind of pops up every now and then before immediately vanishing again.
 And perhaps that on its own could be bearable if many other aspects of Gone in 60 Seconds’ production weren’t an assault on your senses.
 The choices which were made rarely make sense and the fact that the editing might as well have been done by a toddler on crack certainly doesn’t help.
 I’ve watched this movie twice in my life, once because I was genuinely stoked to see it and then again just to make sure I hadn’t blacked out at some point during.

-So not only is the 1974 finished product unsuccessful, but the production itself was also downright dangerous, filled with stupid risks which caused very real accidents and even some serious injuries.
-And look, I can respect Mr. Halicki’s will to do a movie and the fact that he took the initiative to run the whole thing, even getting badly hurt himself in the process, but in the end Gone in 60 Seconds boils down to pretty much just a bumper car fest.
+So not only is the 1974 finished product unsuccessful, but the production itself was also downright dangerous, filled with dumb risks which caused real accidents and even some serious injuries.
+And look, I can respect Mr. Halicki’s will to do a movie and the fact that he took the initiative to run the whole thing, even getting hurt himself in the process, but in the end, Gone in 60 Seconds boils down to pretty much just a bumper car fest.
 The production’s claim to fame is a 40ish minute car chase which holds no significance because it keeps being cut with boring, unnecessary interludes so even the most diehard gearhead will struggle to stay engaged.
-And the pièce de résistance at the end, the big jump is ruined by both the editing which is at best, nonsensical and the staging which doesn’t make a lick of sense.
+And the pièce de résistance at the end, the big jump is ruined by both the editing which is at best, nonsensical and the staging which doesn’t make a lick of sense either.

 Well, let’s skip to 2000 when Gone in 60 Seconds gets a Bruckheimer makeover, with all that entails…A lot of folks were not happy with this revival and it has its ups and downs, that’s a fact, but when compared to the original, the remake is a freaking polished jewel.
-Yes, it features some dumb humor and the dialogue is silly at times, but it is a complete and most importantly, surprisingly gripping progression of events.
-The stakes are clear as day, the story moves along well, the majority of the rides featured are gorgeous and unlike most modern car movies, the editing isn’t seizure inducing with needless cuts every half a second.
-In fact, I rewatched Gone in 60 Seconds in its entirety (I usually skip straight to the final chase) before writing this piece and mainly, it holds up.
+Yes, it features some dumb humor and the dialogue is silly at times, but it is a complete and most importantly, fairly gripping progression of events.
+The stakes are clear, the story moves along well, the majority of the rides featured are gorgeous and unlike most modern car movies, the editing isn’t seizure inducing with needless cuts every half a second.
+In fact, I rewatched Gone in 60 Seconds in its entirety (I usually skip straight to the final chase) before writing this piece and mainly, I have to say it holds up ok.
 The theft scenes are fun, the soundtrack sets the right mood, there’s decent acting at times and the big chase at the end with Eleanor versus the police, is a thrill.
-Now, it’s not a perfect sequence due to a couple of continuity errors which are a bit of shame, but overall and minus the final jump, it’s extremely successful at displaying actual driving instead of being a bland, dull CGI fest like current car movies tend to be and of course, the whole thing is the ultimate showcase for the then new and much improved Eleanor.
+Now, it’s not a perfect sequence due to a couple of continuity errors which are a bit of shame, but overall and minus the final 3/4 CGI jump, it’s very successful at displaying actual driving instead of being a bland, dull computer generated fest like current car movies tend to be and of course, the whole thing is the ultimate showcase for the – then – new and improved Eleanor.

-Still, despite some fairly inexplicable appreciation for the original and the (let’s call it) Cage factor suspicion, Gone in 60 Seconds comfortably more than doubled its budged in box office revenue and the leading Lady became a bona fide phenomenon.
-You see, many such as myself took one look at the car and thought it was the prettiest damn thing we had ever seen.
-Eventually a lot of people wanted one and this became the second problem to plague Eleanor’s existence.
+Still, despite some peculiar appreciation for the original and the (let’s call it) Cage factor suspicion, Gone in 60 Seconds comfortably more than doubled its budged in box office revenue and the leading Lady became a bona fide phenomenon.
+You see, many such as myself took one look at the car and thought it was one of the prettiest damn things we had ever seen.
+Eventually a lot of people wanted one and this became the second big problem to plague Eleanor’s existence.